Bit-Byte-Bit/C-SOM-25/Markdown_artifacts/Update_log.md

 Version control, and tests, are essential for any large software project, such as the C-SOM-25 library.
 We've also taken this opportunity to correct a few typos in this very log file, and to add this entry.

+## 2024/10/17

+In the past 10 days we've been coming up to speed on comand-line proficiencies.
+On their face these have little to do with scientific research, into the SOM or much else, but they are friction reducers.
+Just as git makes managing the source code of a project more frictionless, so too with command-line and linux proficiency.
+If ones goal is to research the SOM as a continuous learning model, then "managment" is all that which surrounds the target activities.
+The boundary between target act and managment is fuzzy, naturally, but it isn't imaginary.
+Becoming fluent in managment skills alows them to be auotmated, to an extent.
+When these skills are lacking, then there is "friction".